ICTU/zap2docker-auth-weekly/README.md

 ```

 Note:
-`-j` means the AJAX spider is enabled (in addition to the default spider)
+`-j` enable the AJAX spider (in addition to the default spider)
 `-m 60` limits the spider to 60 minutes.
 `-T 60` limits the scanner to 60 minutes.
-Note: `-I` means do not return an errorcode if there are issues found.
+`-I` do not return an errorcode as exitcode if there are issues found.

 For more info on the different scantypes and parameters take a look at: https://www.zaproxy.org/docs/docker/

-# Extra parameters
+# Extra authentication parameters

 ```
 auth.auto                 Automatically try to find the login fields (username, password, submit).
 Default True.